cse442-at-ub/cse442-semester-project-bugs-are-features/README.md

   "ifid": "203045F5-2FFF-443B-8320-987CA95FEC15"
 }
 ```

 The JSON object consists of the following elements:
 1. The top level keys that are important for us to implement in the application are: `passages`, `startnode`.
-You can add more inofrmation in the top level to customize user experience and keep track of various things.
+You can add more information in the top level to customize user experience and keep track of various things.
 2. The `passages` is the most important array of objects as it contains all the scene boxes and interactions that you created in Twine for our story.
 3. Each passage object represents the scene box in twine and the important elements inside that object are:
    * `text`: Contains the message from the ghost.